DesidiaDev/bfi/README.md

 "," - read stdin into the location of pointer

-"[" - begin while on condition of byte at pointer being greater than 0
+"[" - begin while loop on condition of byte at pointer being greater than 0, else skip past to next end of while token

-"]" - end while\n
+"]" - end while, looping back to connecting begin of while

+KNOWN POSSIBLE BUGS

+nested whiles will likely get a bit funky